 December – Focus on happiness

 For now I wish you all a very happy 2017 full of travel!
-I hope you will be able to stick to your resolutions as well as I will hopefully stick to mine!
+I hope you will be able to stick to your resolutions this year!
 Thanks for all your support!